Internship Program Application Information

 Environment/Sustainability: Opportunities exist on campus and in national and international destinations for undergraduates to deepen their understanding of the scientific, technical, and/or human dimensions of environmental problems.
 Topics include sustainability, conservation, land preservation, environmental communication, advocacy, education, and outreach.

-Climate and Energy Challenge: Projects range from energy security and technology to climate science and policy.
+Climate and Energy: Projects range from energy security and technology to climate science and policy.
 Examples include technical projects on fuel cells, photovoltaic solar cells, and fusion research, climate modeling studies and field-based biological, physical, and chemical oceanography projects in Bermuda.

 Established internships are paid summer assignments for which the projects, mentors and host institutions are pre-identified by the Program.
 Internship assignments are full-time and a minimum of eight (8) contiguous weeks.
 Students may apply to a maximum of three internships by completing the online application form.

-Student-initiated internships are available on a competitive basis to Princeton undergraduate students who seek funding to support unpaid positions that they have identified on their own with a host organization.
+Funding is available on a competitive basis to support Princeton undergraduate students who are pursuing unpaid positions addressing environmental issues that they have identified on their own with a host organization.
 The focus of the assignment is expected to complement the student’s academic study and area of interest.

 Student-initiated internships must be environmentally focused or aligned with the Grand Challenges program’s themes of energy and climate, infectious disease, and sustainable development in resource challenged communities around the world.
 Student-initiated internships internships must be full-time and a minimum of eight (8) weeks to be considered for funding.